CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

 alias sshadd="printf 'sh ~/.ssh/sshadd.sh\n'; sh ~/.ssh/sshadd.sh"
 ```

 Now you can use `ssh-add` to add your identity to the agent.
-So you have to write your passcode only once.
+So you have to write your passphrase only once.
 It is even easier if you prepare a little bash script with the ssh keys you often use in the file `~/.ssh/sshadd.sh`

 ```bash